AI Readiness Assessment | Data Analytics Consultancy | Why Work With a Data Consultant for Your AI Readiness Assessment

 Ethics and regulation shape trust and compliance.

-- A public Minderoo poll shows that 61% of Australians support balanced AI regulation; 64% favour stricter regulation if it ensures public safety.
+- Polling commissioned by the Minderoo Foundation shows that a majority of Australians support balanced AI regulation to ensure public trust and safety.
+A public Minderoo poll shows that 61% of Australians support balanced AI regulation; 64% favour stricter regulation if it ensures public safety.
 (The Australian)

 4. People and Culture